Chitchat and Chatter: 6 Korean Talk Shows to Help You Speak the Language

 Watching regular folks fumble about lets you realize that everyone is still learning.
 Even native speakers make mistakes, even they are sometimes unsure of what to say, even they sometimes mumble and lack confidence.
 So really, you’re not doing so badly yourself.

-These are seven Korean talk shows that can really give you hours upon hours of authentic Korean speech.
+These are six Korean talk shows that can really give you hours upon hours of authentic Korean speech.